martinjackson/simple-widgets/docs/UsingCSS.md

 import '../node_modules/simple-widgets/lib/sw-doubleListBox.css'
 ```

+If the CSS file is being used in multiple files, the CSS file can be placed in the index.js file instead of each file that uses it.

 ## C. Being able to Modify CSS files to meet your styling needs

-1. Copy the css files from the library into the public directory of your project.  ***There might be a postinstall script in your package.json to do this.
-If you plan on changing the css you might want to remove this script after you do the initial install.***
+1. Copy the css files from the library into the public directory of your project.
 ```
     cd your-project-name
     cp ./node_modules/simple-widgets/lib/*.css ./public/
 ```

 2. Make copies of any CSS files you are planning on modifying.
+Remove the CSS files that are not needed.

 3. Make the modifications to the CSS file.